 - You and your allies need the on demand movespeed to avoid being picked.
-E.g. Bard’s is a pretty devastating pick tool for you, and a good Bard is a nightmare to play in to without Shurelya’s.Tempered Fate
+E.g. Bard’s is a pretty devastating pick tool for you if the enemy can follow up.Tempered Fate

 - Your win condition is to play around a hypercarry ADC that just needs to kite and DPS freely, especially in to tanks.
 E.g. you are playing with a strong Vayne that just needs to be able to chew through the enemy team.

 - The game has gone on extremely late and Mandate is not particularly impactful.
 Often in the extreme late game when everyone is full build, Mandate does very little and your ADC should be able to pump out damage as long as they’re safe.